Patrick Soko

-Serge Patrick Njoh Soko (born 31 October 1997) is a Cameroonian footballer who plays as a winger for club UD Almería and the Cameroon national team.
+Serge Patrick Njoh Soko (born 31 October 1997) is a Cameroonian footballer who plays as a winger for club CD Leganés, on loan from UD Almería, and the Cameroon national team.

 Club career

 Soko played for local sides Union Douala and Astres FC before making his senior debut with Dominican side Cibao FC in 2016.
 In the following year, he joined Liga MX side Atlas.

 In 2018, Soko moved to Atlante in the Ascenso MX.
 He signed for Mineros de Zacatecas in 2020, before joining Spanish Segunda División B side Racing de Santander on 23 September of that year.

 Soko was a regular starter for the Verdiblancos, helping the side to win the 2021–22 Primera División RFEF.
 On 10 June 2022, he agreed to a two-year deal with SD Huesca in the Segunda División.

 On 24 August 2023, Soko was loaned to third division side UD Ibiza for the 2023–24 season.
 Upon returning, he became a key unit for Huesca and scored 13 goals in 2024–25, but still left the club in June 2025.

 On 25 June 2025, UD Almería announced the signing of Soko on a three-year contract.

+Following a 2026 season with limited first-team opportunities at Almería, he was loaned to fellow second division side CD Leganés on 1 August 2026.